 As I move into semi-retirement, I am losing my ability to hide behind work and let procrastination rule.
 I have been known to quote Scarlett O’Hara with a southern drawl … “After all, tomorrow is another day”.
 Tara may not be burning at my feet but the sand continues to fall through the hour glass.
-I need to remember that I now have the time to just write.

 For most of my life I could justifiably say I was “too busy” to begin some of the projects on my personal “to do” list.
 I started the list when I went on maternity leave thinking I was getting a 6 month vacation, not knowing how wrong I would be.
 Much has been added to the list over the past 21 years.